bhoomccpe/Readme-Hub/User Manual.md

 ## Overview
 This is the Calibration window in CETA CAL.
 To launch the Automation Calibration Window, first select the type of calibration (negative or positive).
-Then, click the **"Calibrate"** button to proceed.
+Then, in the red box, click the **"Calibrate"** button to proceed.

 ![Calibration Window](image-resource/CETA-CAL-Overview.png)